A consistent corpus of mediumistic messages

 Therefore, in assessing the statements and information concerning the condition of the conscious Ego in the beyond, regardless of whether they come to us from theosophical teachings or through communications of mediumistic entities, we must first recognize that they are not part of the normal psychic experiences of the conscious Ego during this life.
 In fact, my memories do not extend to my previous lives, nor am I aware of having an astral or a mental body with their organs.
 Adepts in occult or esoteric disciplines can rightly say that some training practices (called paths) lead to an expansion of consciousness, which translates into the ability to access psychic experiences that would otherwise be closed to the Ego.
 This is certainly true, but the problem is whether it is possible (and correct) to transform these subjective psychic experiences into a system presented as objective and real.

-As far as I am concerned, I adopt this method: whenever esoteric or mediumistic statements about the spirit, the psyche and life in the afterlife are in contrast with a verified and validated human scientific knowledge, I consider them psychic inventions (that is, fantasies) without foundation, regardless of the source from which they originate.
+As far as I am concerned, I adopt this method: whenever esoteric or mediumistic statements about the spirit, the psyche and the afterlife are in contrast with a verified and validated human scientific knowledge, I consider them psychic inventions (that is, fantasies) without foundation, regardless of the source from which they originate.
 Therefore if someone says, for example, that the spirit guides of humanity have come to Earth from the planet Venus, not only do I consider this information to be false, but my interest in the context in which such statement is included also diminishes.
 It should not be forgotten that many esoteric hypotheses of the second half of the nineteenth century or of the early twentieth century relied on future advances in scientific knowledge that would have provided their confirmation.
 But the very progress of science has produced different results from those expected.
-Furthermore, the questions related to the brain functioning as the foundation of mental activity, even in relation to non-ordinary states of consciousness, are never deepened.
+Furthermore, the questions related to the brain functioning as the foundation of mental activity, even in relation to non-ordinary states of consciousness, are never taken into account.

 Instead, the statements and communications that are not contradicted by science, and that do not consist in useless and abstruse rants (as often happens with mediumistic messages) can be taken as a starting point for reflection and intellectual elaboration, to see if they lead to thought constructions (even imaginary) that are consistent and acceptable to the conscious Ego.
 It is still, after all, an exploration of the psyche in search of those elements (or those paths) that allow access to dimensions other than the physical, and to alternative psychic tunings.
-However, we must be ready to recognize and accept the subjective character of such experiences, without this mean making them less real for the conscious Ego, since the subjective reality can have all the necessary perceptive and emotional requisites, so that the experimenting subject may feel it as such.
+However, we must be ready to recognize and accept the subjective character of such experiences, without this making them less real for the conscious Ego, since the subjective reality can have all the necessary perceptive and emotional requirements, so that the experimenting subject may feel it as such.
 But we will never be able to validate the reality of the experience described by a subject other than our conscious Ego, if we too do not directly experience it.
 At most, we can trust (believe by faith?) what we are told.
 In the end, on the psychic plane it will always be our mind to create its reality.

 Statements contrary to our knowledge

 Certain statements by the Cerchio Firenze 77 entities are in stark contrast to our knowledge of the physical world.
-The same medium Roberto Setti – who was interested in radiotechnology – and the physicist Alfredo Ferraro remained baffled when one of the guides stated that the electromagnetic field was not produced by the flow of electric charges in a conductor, nor could they ever understand the reason for that provocative statement.
+The same medium Roberto Setti – who was interested in radiotechnology – and the physicist Alfredo Ferraro remained baffled when one of the guides stated that the electromagnetic field was not produced by the flow of electric charges in a conductor, and they could never understand the reason for that provocative statement.
 Even in the field of natural history and biology there is no lack of baseless claims: «(At the beginning) the Earth's temperature is believed to be equal to fifteen thousand times that of boiling water (ie 1.5 million °C! my note); yet, we can assure you that, in that incandescent mass, elementary forms already existed that became ancestors of the current living forms.
 As the globe cooled, the matter that made it became increasingly dense, so much so that, by comparison, your matter is nothing but a gas...».

 And again: «Human science, finding fossils at the two poles, says that life originated there: that is correct.
 In fact, although the climate at the poles was tropical, it did not damage the vibration that you call life; as they cooled, life descended towards the equator».
 Apart from the fact that life originated in the waters, the fossils found in areas at high latitude (not at the poles) are due to the fact that, because of the continents drift, once those same areas were located in temperate or tropical zones. «Your science says that every cell has a nucleus, which can be considered the brain of the same».
 That's not true: there are also cells without a nucleus, and the nucleus, which certainly performs several fundamental functions and contains the chromosomes, cannot be assimilated to a brain. «You know that the plant cell, in order to live, needs light and oxygen, so much so that in sea depths there are no algae».
 Oxygen, which did not exist in the Earth's primordial atmosphere, was produced – as a residue – by billions and billions of algae: plant cells do not need oxygen, but carbon dioxide.
-In short, not infrequently we have the impression that these entities (called Masters) consider their human interlocutors as perfect imbeciles!
+In short, not infrequently we have the impression that these entities (although called Masters) consider their human interlocutors as perfect imbeciles!

 As always, in these esoteric communications there is no lack of references to alleged civilizations of the past, very evolved and mysteriously disappeared, leaving no trace: «...if we take – for instance – the penultimate humanity of Atlantis, that of maximum splendor, and compare it with the humanity of yesterday or today, it should be said that there was an involution».
 It must be recognized that the same entities pose the question of the discordance of mediumistic communications and their subjectivity, trying to find an answer: «When there was this great spiritual movement that first manifested itself with spiritism, immediately men were concerned about investigating the afterlife and, of course, many people have trusted what the entities said, not taking into account that the entities, immediately after passing away, continue to see with their own eyes and observe the new truths subjectively: therefore, all of what was said during certain sittings does not correspond perfectly to the truth, but to the idea of the truth that certain entities have acquired».
 This is a very trivial observation, considering that psychic reality is always subjective, and that the astral and mental planes are psychical worlds.